 HIPAA Breach Notification Rule

 A breach happened.
 Patient data got exposed.
 Now you're trying to understand the notification requirements and the legal clock that just started ticking.
 The first 24 to 72 hours matter more than you realize because what you do in that window determines whether you have a manageable breach notification or a regulatory nightmare.
-The Breach Notification Rule is not about preventing the breach anymore—that ship has sailed.
+The Breach Notification Rule is not about preventing the breach anymore — that ship has sailed.
 This rule is about managing the aftermath: determining whether it's actually a breach under the regulation, notifying the right people within defined legal timelines, documenting everything you do, and understanding what the organization owes affected individuals.
 If notification timing is missed, penalties stack on top of breach-related fines.
-Understanding this rule now means you'll know how to respond when (not if) a breach happens.
+Understanding this rule now means you'll know how to respond when a breach happens.

 What Qualifies as a Breach Under the Regulation